MicrosoftDocs/memdocs/memdocs/intune/enrollment/apple-mdm-push-certificate-get.md

 ### Step 5.
 Browse to your Apple MDM push certificate to upload
 1. Select the **Folder** icon.
-2. Select the the certificate file you downloaded in the Apple portal.
+2. Select the certificate file you downloaded in the Apple portal.
 3. Select **Upload** to finish configuring the MDM push certificate.

 ## Renew Apple MDM push certificate